hakatashi/japanese.js/README.md

 | ゐ   | i, wi               |
 | を   | o, wo               |

-You can also specify these predefined configs by supplying string.
+You can also specify these predefined configs by supplying a string.
 Default is **wikipedia**.

 |      | 'wikipedia' | 'traditional hepburn' | 'modified hepburn' | 'kunrei' | 'nihon' |
 |------|-------------|-----------------------|--------------------|----------|---------|